What is any-driver car insurance?

 - Offers flexibility and the comfort of knowing anyone driving your vehicle will be insured

-- Businesses can insure a fleet of vehicles without having to name all the drivers or providing their details.
+- Businesses can insure a fleet of vehicles and multiple drivers under one policy.

 Cons